List of Miss International runners-up and finalists: 4th Runner-Up

 The fourth Runner-Up of each edition of Miss International is the fifth placer behind the candidate who is crowned as Miss International (first placer), the first Runner-Up (second placer), the second Runner-Up (third placer) and the third Runner-Up (fourth placer).
 In the years of 1980-2007 and 2009-2010 the titles were not given.

-第5位 who means the fifth place finisher being designated as 4th runner-up has been awarded thirty-two times (1960–1979; 2008; 2011–2024).
+第5位 who means the fifth place finisher being designated as 4th runner-up has been awarded thirty-three times (1960–1979; 2008; 2011–2025).

 This table lists the number of 4th Runner-Up titles by country.

-The current 4th Runner-Up is Sophie Kirana from Indonesia, elected on November 12, 2024 in Tokyo, Japan.
+The current 4th Runner-Up is Myrna Esguerra from Philippines, elected on November 27, 2025 in Tokyo, Japan.